 Queens Arcade, Melbourne, Illustrated Melbourne Post, 29 October 1853, 4

 But frustratingly, I could never find anything else.
 Until the other day.
 I just decided to randomly look on the State Library of Victoria’s site again and up popped a new image of the interior of an arcade from 1856 – the Queen’s Arcade.
-The image shows it’s curved corrugated iron roof (one of the first galvanised iron structures made locally in Melbourne) as well as the lighting, which was achieved using clerestory windows rather than a glass ceiling.
+The image shows its curved corrugated iron roof (one of the first galvanised iron structures made locally in Melbourne) as well as the lighting, which was achieved using clerestory windows rather than a glass ceiling.
 This was a simple interpretation of the arcade form, inspired by European examples but built using local materials.

 Queens Arcade, Melbourne, Interior.
 St Gill, 1856.
 State Library Victoria